Clarinet Choir at Whitby

 What to bring

 Music stands and all music for the week will be provided.
 Please ensure that you bring an adequate supply of reeds.
-To ensure that we have the right music to cover all abilities, experience and instruments, please complete the pre-holiday questionnaire.
 The final evening may include an informal concert; if you would like to play something at this, please bring some music for a ‘party piece’.

 Discover the North York Moors